davelively14/locorum/README.md

   - Server crashes when a backend doesn't work

 ## v0.5 to do list
 - Add more backends.
-Priorities: Yelp, MapQuest, Foursquare, Superpages, Acxiom
+Priorities: Yelp, MapQuest
 - Enhance persisted search results experience
   - Allow user to clear older results from search/edit menu
   - Limit persisted data to 3 most recent ResultCollections